1685287517-beep/wtp-digital-twin/README.md

 stack — field → PLC → MQTT → historian → dashboard — with an agentic AI
 assistant that detects faults and recommends operator actions in plain language.

-> ⚠️ **Viva note (AI use policy §8):** every team member must be able to explain
-> any line of this code.
-This README and the inline comments are written to help
-> you *understand*, not to substitute for understanding.
-Read the code.

 ## Architecture